starboi-63/growth-stock-screener/README.md

 ### Iteration 4: Revenue Growth

 Only the most rapidly growing stocks with _high sales growth_ are allowed to pass this iteration of the screen.
-Specifically, the percent increase in the most recent reported quarterly revnue versus a year ago must be at least $25\\%$; the percent increase in the prior period versus the same quarter a year ago must also be at least $25\\%$.
+Specifically, the percent increase in the most recent reported quarterly revenue versus a year ago must be at least $25\\%$; the percent increase in the prior period versus the same quarter a year ago must also be at least $25\\%$.

 ### Iteration 5: Institutional Accumulation